 I have been freelancing for 12 years now.
-My favorite thing about being a freelancer is the freedom to refresh your career.
+My favorite thing about being a freelancer is the freedom to refresh my career.
 I recently heard Satya Nadella on NPR talking about hitting refresh on Microsoft.
-He used the browser as a great metaphor of what it means to refresh.
+He used the Internet browser as a great metaphor for what it means to refresh.

 “The browser has this beautiful logic when you hit refresh on your browser.
 It doesn’t replace everything.
 It replaces only those pixels that need to be replaced. “

-That is a perfect metaphor for refreshing a company, including one as small as an individual freelancer.
+That is a perfect metaphor for refreshing a company, including one as small as a solopreneur.
 I tend to hit refresh every year around this time.
 Some years I have replaced quite a few pixels.
 This year I am more focused on rearranging the pixels.

 I can do this every year because I have no boss who needs to approve my decisions.
 I can take my time on implementing the changes, and if a change is not working out the way I thought it should I can pull back.